adamisom/realtime/docs/IMPLEMENTATION_ANALYSIS.md

 ---

-**Conclusion:** The documentation is good but has critical gaps that will cause stumbling blocks.
-Fix the "Must Fix" items before starting implementation for best results.
+**Conclusion:** The documentation is now ~90% ready for high-fidelity implementation.
+All critical "Must Fix" items have been addressed.
+Remaining gaps are minor and can be handled by referencing existing code or asking clarifying questions during implementation.